 - The flask must be scrupulously clean.
 A new flask works the best.
-Used flasks may have scratches that tend to cause the silver layer to peel.
-Clean flasks with 6 M nitric acid.
-Rinse several times with distilled water and once with acetone.
-Allow sufficient time for the glassware to dry completely. - Volumetric and Erlenmeyer flasks may be used as substitutes for the round-bottom flask. - Be prepared to dispose of the final solution and thoroughly rinse out the flask immediately at the completion of the demonstration. - The silver coating on the inside of the flask may be protected from oxidation and mechanical stress by coating it with either a clear varnish or paint.
-The coating may be applied by pouring about 50 mL of water-based varnish or paint into the flask, turning the flask to coat its entire interior surface, pouring out the excess, and allowing the coating to dry.
+Used flasks may have scratches which tend to cause the silver layer to peel. - Volumetric and Erlenmeyer flasks may be used as substitutes for the round-bottom flask. - Always prepare fresh solutions for this demonstration. - Be prepared to dispose of the final solution and thoroughly rinse out the flask immediately at the completion of the demon stration. - The silver coating on the inside of the flask may be protected from oxidation and mechanical stress by coating it with either a clear varnish or paint.
+The coating may be applied by pouring about 50 mL of water-based varnish or paint into the flask, turning the flask to coat its entire interior surface, pouring out the excess, and allowing the coating to dry. - Dextrose is also known as glucose.
+Levulose is also known as D-fructose.